gertjanvanzwieten/mvi/README.md

-# mvi
+# mvi: move interactively
-Move files by text edit

-Organising large amounts of files via the command line is cumbersome.
-The standard UNIX `mv` command can rename a file or directory, or move items in bulk, but the two operations cannot be combined.
-Furthermore, editing capabilities on the command line offered by most shells are too limited to comfortably alter long file or directory names, or add characters from foreign character sets.
-Names containing spaces or other special characters should be quoted or escaped, adding yet another layer of annoyance.

-Larry Wall's `rename` complements `mv` with the ability to rename in bulk, but being based on regular expressions it is suited mostly for file sets that share a common naming structure.
-It also requires fluidity in Perl's regular expression syntax to be useful, which sets a very high bar for entry.
+Organising files via the command line can be cumbersome, for many reasons.
+Editing capabilities on the command line are limited.
+Characters from foreign character sets cannot be inserted.
+Arguments may require quoting or escaping.
+Names may be mistaken for flags.

-Mvi (which can be seen to be either a contraction of "mv vi" or a more general abbreviation of "move interactively") aims to simplify bulk renames of files and directories by opening the directory listing in a text editor, thus providing a powerful interface for editing destination paths.
-Names can be changed by editing the lines in place while preserving order.
-Upon save and exit mvi will show a list of scheduled rename operations and ask for confirmation before performing the changes on disk.
+Mvi aims to simplify bulk renames of files and directories by opening the directory listing in a text editor, thus providing a powerful interface for editing destination paths.
+Names are changed by editing lines in place.
+Upon exit mvi will show a list of scheduled rename operations and ask for confirmation before committing the changes to disk.

+A lot of care is taken to make sure that mvi does not bail out halfway through an operation.
+File targets are checked for availability before starting a commit - mvi will never overwrite a file.
+In case of an unexpected IO error mvi will return to the editor for manual resolution, from where it can pick up with the remaining move operations.

 ## examples